 Growing up, Franklin grappled with the complexities of being biracial in an America that was still evolving in its understanding of diversity.
-His parents' separation left him straddling two worlds, and he candidly reflects on the challenges he faced in a society where he often felt different.
+His parents' separation left him straddling two worlds, and he frequently reflects on the challenges he faced in a society where he often felt different.

 James Franklin's family dynamics and personal sphere

-James Franklin's personal life provides another layer to his intricate identity.
-His wife, Fumi Franklin, entered his life in 1998 when he was a graduate assistant coach at Washington State, and she was a student pursuing her education.
+James Franklin's wife Fumi Franklin entered his life in 1998, when he was a graduate assistant coach at Washington State and she was a student pursuing her education.
+They had a long-distance relationship culminating in an engagement in Green Bay in 2005.

 In 2021, Franklin shared his reflections on family, emphasizing his role as a devoted family man.
 The couple's dedication to education is evident in their efforts to raise $462,500 for the Franklin Family Educational Equity Scholarship.